1) What is this program?

 6) Who is providing this training?

-This effort is funded by a supplemental grant from the Centers for Disease Control and Prevention, is intended to broaden the initiatives of the current Racial and Ethnic Approaches to Community Health (REACH) grant to focus on COVID-19 vaccine education, awareness, and acceptance, particularly in Savannah’s Black and Hispanic communities.
+This effort is funded by a supplemental grant from the Centers for Disease Control and Prevention and is intended to broaden the initiatives of the current Racial and Ethnic Approaches to Community Health (REACH) grant to focus on overall wellness, COVID-19 vaccine education, awareness, and acceptance, particularly in Savannah’s Black and Hispanic communities.

 7) How does the training work and when will it be offered?

-Training will be provided to small groups of about 10 each and will get underway in late summer 2021, continuing into early fall.
+Training will be provided to small groups of about 10 each and is offered a week prior to the start of a cohort.

 8) How do I sign up?